MatthiasKi/pyremto/examples/OnlineLogger/README.md

 # Pyremto Logging Example

-This example script shows how the pyremto package can be used in order to log values (strings, floats or integers) to be seen in the mobile app.
+This example script shows how the pyremto package can be used in order to log values (strings, floats or integers) to be seen in the mobile app (get more infos [here](https://www.pyremto.com/logging-to-smartphone)).
 Each time a value is logged, it can be chosen if also a push notification should be sent to the mobile phones who registered the tag.

 # Setup